-Kanawha River fish species include smallmouth bass, musky, walleye, sauger, channel catfish, flathead catfish, sunfish, suckers, and others.
+Kanawha River fish species include smallmouth bass, musky, walleye, sauger, channel catfish, flathead catfish, blue catfish, sunfish, suckers, and others.

 Near Glenn Ferris, Kanawha Falls is one of the most popular locations in West Virginia for catching walleye during their early spring spawning runs.
 Kanawha Falls Public Fishing Area provides access for fishing and other recreation.